SERVICES

 Wrist, Hand, & Finger Injuries

-We treat wrist tendinitis, carpal tunnel syndrome, and thumb tendon issues such as De Quervain’s tenosynovitis.
-Other conditions addressed include trigger finger, finger pulley injuries, TFCC tears in the wrist, ganglion cysts, arthritis in the wrist and hand, and CMC (carpometacarpal) joint pain, which can cause discomfort at the base of the thumb, often due to degenerative changes or osteoarthritis.
+Wrist tendinitis, carpal tunnel syndrome, and thumb tendon issues such as De Quervain’s tenosynovitis.
+Other conditions addressed include trigger finger, finger pulley injuries, TFCC tears in the wrist, arthritis in the wrist and hand, and CMC (carpometacarpal) joint pain, which can cause discomfort at the base of the thumb, often due to degenerative changes or osteoarthritis.